MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-dashboard-sample-data.md

 ## Dashboard filters

 Filters on each dashboard let you view a subset of your customer service data.
 You can view information for support cases for a specific time period, or according to one or more specific product areas, support channels, business units, or teams associated with your case data.
+If you switch to a different dashboard, the filter you specify persists and is applied to the data on all dashboards.

 > [!div class="mx-imgBorder"]
 > ![Dashboard filters](media/ai-csi-filters.png)